Kagebounshin/neverday-milestone-project-1/README.md

 ### More testing

 * The website is tested on Google Chrome & Microsoft Edge.
-* The website was viewed on diffrent devices such as Desktop, Laptop, Iphone X,
+* The website was viewed on diffrent devices such as Desktop, Laptop, Iphone X, Iphone 8 & Iphone 7.
-* Tested links was done, to ensure they work correctly.
+* The links are tested alot, to ensure they work correctly.

 ---
 ## Deployment